GDPR Compliance

 Right to Withdraw Consent

 Where we rely on consent, you can withdraw it at any time.
-This won't affect the lawfulness of processing before withdrawal.
+This will not affect the lawfulness of processing before withdrawal.

 5. Exercising Your Rights